zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ this 17-bit value is used as an input to a table lookup
 ```

-The error `this 17-bit value is used as an input to a table lookup` indicates that the 16-bit limit on the input of the Table Lookup (TLU) operation has been exceeded.
+The error `this 17-bit value is used as an input to a table lookup` indicates that the input of the Table Lookup (TLU) has exceeded the the 16-bit limit.
 To pinpoint the model layer that causes the error, Concrete ML provides the [bitwidth_and_range_report](../references/api/concrete.ml.quantization.quantized_module.md#method-bitwidth_and_range_report) helper function.
-First, the model must be compiled so that it can be [simulated](fhe_assistant.md#simulation).
+To use this function, the model must be compiled first so that it can be [simulated](fhe_assistant.md#simulation).

-On the other hand, `NoParametersFound` is encountered when using `rounding_threshold_bits`.
-When using this setting, the 16-bit accumulator limit is relaxed.
-However, reducing bit-width, or reducing the `rounding_threshold_bits`, or using  using the [`fhe.Exactness.APPROXIMATE`](../references/api/concrete.ml.torch.compile.md#function-compile_torch_model) rounding method can help.
+On the other hand, `NoParametersFound` occurs when using `rounding_threshold_bits`.
+With this setting, the 16-bit accumulator limit is relaxed.
+However, reducing bit-width, or reducing the `rounding_threshold_bits`, or using the [`fhe.Exactness.APPROXIMATE`](../references/api/concrete.ml.torch.compile.md#function-compile_torch_model) rounding method can help.

-### Fixing compilation errors
+### Fixing compilation errors [TBD]

 To make this network FHE-compatible one can apply several techniques: